What is Adverse Credit? Everything You Should Know About It

 2. County or High Court Judgements for debt

-Once issued, a County Court Judgement will remain on your credit file for 6 years from the judgement date.
-This will contribute to you having an adverse credit rating.
+Once issued, a CCJ stays on your credit file for six years from the judgment date.
+This can significantly impact your ability to obtain credit.

 3. Bankruptcy

-After the initial 12 months has passed, your bankruptcy will be discharged.
-But this will still be seen on your credit file for 6 years, which will have a big impact on your credit rating.
+After the initial 12 months have passed, your bankruptcy will usually be discharged.
+It’ll take longer if you don’t cooperate with the trustee (the person dealing with your bankruptcy).
+Once it’s discharged, it’ll still be seen on your credit file for 6 years, which will have a big impact on your credit rating.

 4. Repossession